HR professionals need to know the limits of reasonable time off for employees to grieve and look after dependants following the death of a loved one.

 Can the employer refuse time off if it does not consider that these actions are ‘necessary actions’ in consequence of a death?

-The Employment Equality (Religion or Belief) Regulations prohibit discrimination in the workplace on the basis of religion or similar belief.
+Legislation prohibits discrimination in the workplace on the basis of religion or similar belief.
 Refusal by an employer to allow employees to take reasonable time off in which to comply with their religious beliefs following a dependant’s death, regardless of the religion, may be discriminatory.

 Employers should take a serious and sympathetic view of requests for time off following the death of a dependant and may consider introducing reasonable time off (or a prescribed number of days) following a bereavement as a discretionary benefit to be authorised by managers, provided that this discretion is not exercised discriminatorily.